Through mistakes, misfortunes, and merriment, I’ve learned to live in the moment and look for miracles. They are everywhere.

 Well put, Madonna.
 I’m right there with you.

 When God grants me some new revelation, inspires me to write a poem, teaches me a much-needed lesson, or reminds me of His love through the kindness of one of His children, I feel it necessary to share with others rather than keep it all to myself.

-Just as wheat is threshed and winnowed to remove the chaff from the grain, I prefer to focus on what matters–just the wheat–rather than what doesn’t, on what’s good rather than what’s not.
-I hope you’ll find my posts to reflect this theme and provide you with just the good stuff–just wheat–to mull over.
+Just as wheat is threshed and winnowed to remove chaff from grain, I prefer to focus on what matters–just wheat–rather than what doesn’t, on what’s good rather than what’s not.
+I hope you, my readers, find content here that reflects this theme and provides you with just the good stuff–just wheat–to mull over.

 If you would like to be added to my GratitudeCup newsletter mailing list, please subscribe below.
 The newsletter will be emailed to you every few weeks and will feature snippets from my books, links to new blog articles and podcast episodes, encouraging tips for integrating gratitude and self-care principles into your lives, and more.